 Teaching can be stressful, and as members of a service profession, teachers often put the needs of others before their own.
-As a result, they might find it difficult to take proper care of themselves, both physically and emotionally.
 Over time this can lead to burnout and depression.
 Taking time to practice and develop the qualities of mindfulness can help teachers renew their energy, motivation, and sense of well-being.

 How can mindfulness benefit students?

 Teachers who practice mindfulness may find that they are less stressed and more attentive, and as a result, their students may have more positive learning experience.
 And if a teacher decides to share these skills with their students, they can develop these qualities for themselves.